-If you’re looking for how to get a copy of a stolen car or motorcycle report, you can thank Melvin, who found our page How to Get a Copy of a Police Report for accidents.
+If you’re looking for how to get a copy of a stolen car or motorcycle report, you can thank Melvin, who found our page How to Get a Copy of a Police Report for car and motorcycle accidents.

-Instead of a police report or police accident report, which NYPD will file when there is an accident, NYPD will file a report called a Crime/Lost Property report for a stolen car or motorcycle.
+NYPD will file a police report or police accident report when there is an accident, but when a car or motorcycle is stolen, NYPD will file a report called a Crime/Lost Property report for a stolen car or motorcycle.

 How to Get a Copy of a Stolen Car or Motorcycle Report in NYC From NYPD

 If your car or motorcycle was stolen in NYC and you need a copy of the police report to verify that you reported your car or motorcycle stolen, you can get a Verification of Crime/Lost Property report from the NYPD Criminal Records Section.

 A stolen vehicle report (Verification of Crime/Lost Property) request form can be obtained from any NYPD precinct.
 You can also download a stolen vehicle report request form here.

 If you are the Complainant/Victim (usually the owner of the car or motorcycle): You only need to fill out the first page of the Verification of Crime/Lost Property form.

 If you are an authorized representative: You must also complete the second page of the Verification of Crime/Lost Property form and have your signature notarized.